GaelleChar/CatalanNumbers/README.md

 # CatalanNumbers
-Creating an algorithm with HTML and Javascript that calculates and displays Catalan Numbers Doing this for a teacher that loves Catalan Numbers <3
+Creating an algorithm with HTML and Javascript that calculates and displays Catalan Numbers.
+Doing this for a teacher that loves Catalan Numbers <3